bbulkow/FastLED-idf/README.md

 and if you want to use the direct mode, you should turn off the driver.

 No extra commands in `menuconfig` seem necessary.

+# Use of ESP32 I2S hardware for 3 wire LEDs

+## TL;DR enable it

+There's a `#define` at the top of fastled.h which chooses I2S or RMT.
+Switch to I2S.

+Comment out `"platforms/esp/32/clockless_rmt_esp32.cpp"` from `components\FastLED-idf\CMakeLists.txt`

+You need to remove the RMT file from the compile because you don't want to waste RAM, and there are colliding symbols.
+You can't use both because there's no current way to define which strings use which hardware.

+## Which to use?

+Not sure yet.
+Going to play with it on different builds and see what works.

 # Four wire LEDs ( APA102 and similar )